-Scholarships are grants or payments made to support your education, and are typically awarded on the basis of academic or other achievement.
-Scholarships do not have to be repaid.
+Scholarships are payments from Penn College or private sources made to support your education, and are typically awarded on the basis of academic or other achievement.
+You do not repay scholarships.
+As of December 2018, students must complete Penn College's Scholarship Application to be considered for any Penn College Scholarship.
 Award timeline for scholarships

-Many scholarships have financial need criteria, and we recommend that you submit your complete FAFSA as early as possible each year.
-In addition, you must have a Financial Aid Authorization (FAA) on file with the Financial Aid Office for the academic year in which you are applying for scholarships.
+Many scholarships have financial need criteria, and we recommend that you submit your FAFSA as early as possible each year.

 Penn College Scholarships

-Penn College provides more than 200 scholarships.
-Submit the Penn College Scholarship Application once per academic year, as early as possible.
+Penn College provides more than 300 scholarships.
+You must submit your Penn College Scholarship Application once per academic year in order to be considered for any of our scholarships.
 The application will match you with as many of Penn College's scholarships as you are eligible for.
 If you are awarded a Penn College scholarship, the College will notify you via email as soon as possible following your selection, typically prior to the beginning of the semester.

 Penn College scholarship application timeline: